decretist/Dissertation/Chapter2/presentation.markdown

 refers to the fact that rubrics were conventionally written in red (*ruber*) ink in manuscripts.
 A rubric is a very short summary of what the following canon is about.
-In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.[4]
-The 137 *de eodem* rubrics introducing first-recension canons turn out to be important clues into the development of the text of the *Decretum*.
+In many cases the rubric simply reads "*de eodem*", which means "about the same thing" as the preceding canon.
+The 137 *de eodem* rubrics introducing first-recension canons turn out to be important clues into the development of the text of the *Decretum*.[4]
 Stephan Kuttner observed in 1984 that "in the course its composition the material outgrew the original plan so that many untidy seams of the texture remain visible."[5]
+Canons that are introduced by *de eodem* rubrics but that are clearly not "about the same thing" as the preceding canon in the vulgate *Decretum* are notable instances of visibly "untidy seams".

+**The role of the *de eodem* rubrics in Winroth's argument that the Aa, Bc, Fd, and P mss. of the *Decretum* are a first recension rather than an abbreviation of the vulgate.[6]
+Kuttner's statement of the "untidy seams" problem in "Acta and Agenda", and how Winroth solves it.**

 ------------------------------------------------------------------------

-Pennington and Eichbauer believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[6]
-The fact that the rubrics are short, discontinuous, texts means that they are of effectively no value for the purpose of authorship attribution.
+Eichbauer and Pennington believe that Gratian wrote the rubrics in the *Decretum* rather than reusing those he found in formal source collections.[7]
+The rubrics are far too short to be of value for the purpose of authorship attribution.
 On the other hand, the fact that they are believed to have been written by Gratian, and therefore reflect his choice of wording, means that they could potentially be useful evidence in the search for new topics introduced between the first and second recensions.